 The term ‘email marketing’ doesn’t paint the prettiest picture.
 For most, it goes hand-in-hand with ‘spam’, ‘unsubscribe’ and inboxes littered with unread messages.

 But we want to change that, and it starts as easy as creating more engaging emails.

 The Key?
 Customer Engagement

-Just as the worlds of email and marketing have evolved, consumers have evolved as well.
+Just as the world of email and marketing has evolved, consumer expectations have evolved as well.